Combodo/iTop/readme.txt

 IE8 is not supported anymore: the minimum version for Internet Explorer is 9 No need for Flash players anymore

 2) Data model (2.x)
 Added attribute Ticket::operational_status: depending on the status of the ticket, this attribute will take on of the following values: ongoing, resolved or closed
 Added Person/picture: optionally add the picture and visualize it in the details or in the enhanced portal User Request (all-in-one): the end-user can leave the request type undefined, in such a case, she can select any type of services and the request type gets computed when the requests is written to the DB.
 Still, this is possible to select a request type and the list of services is filled with the corresponding services.
 This behavior was necessary for the new user portal to work fine.
 Tickets description and case logs are now in HTML
+New field on the User class to enable/disable user accounts (this attribute is R/O in demo mode).

 3) Data corruption
 #1213 Losing SLA data when changing any attribute of an SLA.

 4) Security
 #1202: Fix for a security vulnerability in the Configuration Editor.
 Fix for potential XSS vulnerability on uploaded file names.
 XSS: Correctly escape the name of an object when it is displayed within an hyperlink
 #1206: "Forgotten password" - the temporary token could be hacked by the mean of a hand-made HTTP request
-.htaccess and web.config files to prevent users from accessing the contents of data/log directories
+#1162 .htaccess and web.config files to prevent users from accessing the contents of data/log directories (support of apache 2.4)
+Prevent grouping on password fields since it may lead to disclosure of the encrypted version of the password.
+Properly sanitize the "switch_env" parameter and take it into account only if it contains a valid value.

 4) Customizations (via XML deltas)
 Switching to XML version 1.3.